-The 2 Enterprise districts as illustrated in Map 4.4.3-1 are described as follows:
+The two Enterprise districts as illustrated in Map 4.4.3-1 are described as follows:

-- 1. The Light Manufacturing (E-LM) district is the primary commercial/industrial center of Burlington, and is intended primarily to accommodate enterprises engaged in the manufacturing, processing, distribution, creating, repairing, renovating, painting, cleaning, or assembling of goods, merchandise, or equipment without potential conflicts from interspersed residential uses.
-Other accessory commercial uses are allowed to support a wide range of services and employment opportunities.
-This district is intended to ensure that sufficient land area is appropriately designated within the city to provide an adequate and diversified economic base that will facilitate high-density job creation and retention.
-This district is primarily intended to provide for industrial uses suitable for location in areas of proximity to residential development.
+- 1. The Light Manufacturing (E-LM) district is the traditional commercial/industrial center of Burlington, and is intended primarily to accommodate enterprises engaged in the manufacturing, processing, distribution, design, creating, repairing, or assembling of physical and digital goods, merchandise, equipment, or art.
+This district is primarily intended to provide for various industrial and commercial uses, with specific provisions and limits intended to preserve and enhance areas of varied character throughout district.
+In some locations, commercial and residential uses are allowed to support the wide range of services and employment opportunities desired in the district, and support adjacent areas of residential development.
 Development is intended to respect interspersed historic industrial buildings, and reflect the industrial aesthetic of the district's past.
-Parking is intended to be hidden within, behind, or to the side of structures. - 2.
+Parking is intended to be hidden within, behind, or to the side of structures.
+This district includes the SEID overlay which is intended to facilitate the redevelopment of a central portion of the E-LM into a walkable, mixed-use innovation district. - 2.
 The Agricultural Processing and Energy (E-AE) district is intended primarily to accommodate enterprises engaged in the manufacturing, processing, and distribution of agricultural goods and products, and those related to the generation of energy from renewable sources.
 This district is intended to serve as a community of manufacturing and service businesses that work together to improve their environmental and economic performance.
 By working together they will reduce the use of raw materials, reduce outputs of waste, conserve energy and water resources, and reduce transportation requirements.
 Businesses with this district are encouraged to build linkages between themselves to coordinate the flows of energy and materials for maximum efficiency.
 Development should be designed with close attention paid to the principles of sustainable development and green building technologies.
 Parking is intended to be hidden within, behind, or to the side of primary structures.